 Powder coating is known for its durable finish and almost limitless colour choices.
-Standard powder coatings come in solid colours; manufacturers have their own selection of stock colours and most of them offer the complete RAL colour range.
+Manufacturers have their own selection of stock solid colours and most of them offer the complete RAL colour range.
 But if you are looking for something a bit special, custom colours and powder coating special effects are possible.
 If you have a special finish in mind, chances are there is a powder coating special finish that will give you the look you are hoping for.

-From hammertone and metallic powder coating to translucent and candy colours, in this article we take a look at some of the limitless possibilities of powder coating special effects.
+From hammertone, texture and metallic powder coating to translucent and candy colours, in this article we take a look at some of the limitless possibilities of powder coating special effects.

 How powder coating special effects are made

 Powder coating special effects can be created through a number of techniques such as combining different powders, modifying powders with texture changing additives, or adding metal flakes.
+The versatility of powder coating leads to an amazing range of special effects.
 The methods of creating special effects can be divided into two types: one-step and multi-step applications.

 Powder coating effects with one step application

 Powder coating special effects can be created by modifying the powder before applying it to the substrate.
 These powders are often used in ‘one-step applied’ special effect powder coatings.
 The finishes need to be applied and cured carefully according to the manufacturer’s instructions, and an eye-catching powder coating finish is ready.
 The most common types of special effects that result from one step applications are:

 - TEXTURES – The most common powder coating textures include sand, wrinkle (or fine texture), and coarse texture (also called river texture).
 Of the three, sand has the roughest texture to touch, the coarse texture offers the smoothest finish to touch, and wrinkle falls between the two.

 Uses: Interior and exterior (when specified) architectural applications, electronics enclosures and consumer goods.